The Salt Lake Chamber is asking businesses to take the Water Champion H2Oath to conserve water.

 - Limit turf areas surrounding facilities and replace turf with waterwise plants;

-- Conduct periodic checks of restrooms, boiler rooms, etc., to ensure appliances are working at maximum efficiency, and replace inefficient plumbing fixtures with WaterSense certified low-flow fixtures;
+- Conduct periodic checks of restrooms, boiler rooms, etc., to ensure appliances are working at maximum efficiency, and consider the replacement of inefficient plumbing fixtures with WaterSense certified low-flow fixtures;

 - Update facility-management technology to include metering for water-consuming processes related to irrigation, domestic, and mechanical systems;